img

 1. Assessing Your Oil Painting: A Conservator's Eye

 Before embarking on the cleaning process, take a moment to understand the unique characteristics of your oil painting.
-A qualified painting conservator would always begin with thorough assessment and regular inspections.
+A qualified painting conservator would always begin with thorough assessment and regular inspections, often referencing techniques documented in oil painting books and conservation practice manuals.

 Take clear photographs before you begin.
 This visual record helps track any changes during the cleaning process and serves as a valuable reference for future care.
 Here are some best tips to document effectively: